Painting & Decorating Study Programmes

 Prepare for a career working in a construction team or running your own business.

-Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in building.
-You have the choice from Painting and Decorating, Bricklaying, Carpentry and Joinery - or why not try a course in Interior Design?
+Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in the building industry.
+Choose from programmes in Painting and Decorating, Bricklaying, Carpentry and Joinery or Multi-Trades.

 The staff here at MidKent College are well-qualified and highly-experienced craftspeople.
-They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.
+They will use the well-equipped workshop facilities to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

 What will I learn?

 You'll be able to test your skills on a wide variety of projects from wall areas to complete cubicles.
 Topics will include the latest knowledge on building methods and construction technology as well as how to prepare surfaces for decorating and safe working practices.
 You'll also learn the practical skills of painting, applying wallpapers and producing specialist finishes.
 You'll learn effects such as stencilling and sponging, marbling and spraying.
-As part of your study programme you'll also complete a work experience placement, and English and maths, giving you the skills employers are looking for.
+Some of our Painting & Decorating students have also painted decorative features such as fireplaces too.